MrAlexSee/InterviewTopics/README.md

 }
 ```

-* Reinterpret cast: casts any pointer to any other pointer type or int.
+* **Reinterpret cast**: casts any pointer to any other pointer type or int.
 Unlike static cast, doesn't work for, e.g., casting between int and float.

 ```cpp
 struct A